Lej77/virtual-desktop-manager-rs/README.md

 - The Rust program doesn't determine if a window is the "main" window of a process.
 This wasn't very useful so this feature was never implemented.

-- The Rust program seems to sometimes fail to smoothly switch current desktop (that is to switch desktop using an animation) while the C# program seems to be less affected by this issue.
+- The Rust program seems to sometimes fail to smoothly switch current desktop on Windows 10 (that is to switch desktop using an animation) while the C# program seems to be less affected by this issue.

 [`VirtualDesktopAccessor.dll`]: https://github.com/Ciantic/VirtualDesktopAccessor/releases/